samplchallenges/SAMPL-containers/tutorials/README.md

    * command: `cd adv-tutorial-base`

-### 1.2: Starting a pre-made docker container and creating a conda environment
+### 1.2: Run a pre-made docker container and create a conda environment

 > In 1.2, we will start the pre-made minconda container, "continuumio/miniconda3", which contains a pre-installed version of miniconda.
 This will allow us to interactively create the conda environment we will use inside the container.
 Even if you have a conda environment installed locally, you will need to complete this step.
 The container is an isolated virtual machine, so it will not have access to your local conda environment.
 >